-MIDA's Resolution No. ADM-DSA-028-2022 of March 17, 2022 (attached in Spanish), which decrees a zoo-sanitary alert due to the risks of introduction into the country of Highly Pathogenic Avian Influenza (HPAI), restricting the imports of live birds, breeding chicks, genetic material, poultry meat and poultry products from counties affected with HPAI.
-Therefore, only those counties that are not listed on the USDA/APHIS website about the HPAI cases in Commercial flocks, can be exported to Panama.
+Ministry of Agricultural Development (MIDA) Resolution No. ADM-DSA-041-2022 of September 22, 2022, decrees a zoo-sanitary alert due to the risks of introduction into the country of Highly Pathogenic Avian Influenza (HPAI), restricting the imports of live birds, breeding chicks, genetic material, and poultry products from counties of the United States of America that have HPAI outbreaks.
+Therefore, only poultry from those counties not listed on the USDA/APHIS website about HPAI cases in commercial flocks can be exported to Panama.
 This website is updated on a daily basis.